-Elementary gifted services begin in grade three and continue through grade six.
-To qualify for elementary gifted services, students in grades two through five are first screened through the MAP test administered in September.
-Students achieve a score of 95% or above on the reading and math portions of the test.
-Letters to parents who have children eligible for further testing are sent in November.
-For these identified students, the Cognitive Abilities Test (CogAT) is administered in January.
-Parents are notified of the results by the end of April.
+Elementary gifted services begin in third grade and continue through sixth grade.
+To qualify for elementary gifted services, students in second through fifth grade are first screened through the MAP test.
+Students must show a history of achieving a score of 95% or above on both the reading and math portions of the test over time.
+Parents who have children eligible for further testing will be notified of their eligibility prior to winter break.
+For these students, an online cognitive skills test is administered in January.
+Parents are notified of the results by early March.
 For qualified students, gifted services begin the following school year.

 Elementary Acceleration Support

 Students in kindergarten through second grade who are achieving high scores on the MAP test and performing at high levels academically in the classroom will have scheduled enrichment/acceleration opportunities throughout the week in literacy and math.
 High performing students in third grade through sixth grade may be flexed in and out of gifted instructional activities throughout the year depending on scheduling as well as the number of students identified for this additional acceleration.
 These opportunities may occur during the grade-level enrichment block, as a push-in to the classroom during literacy or math, or in a small group.